liferay/liferay-docs/devGuide/en/chapters/10-liferay-ide.markdown

 appears on the page.

 Great, now you can create projects in Liferay IDE!
 Next, let's learn how to create new plugins inside of existing projects in Liferay IDE.

-But before we do, let's clean out the bare-bones portlet from our event-listing-portlet project.
+### Creating Plugins

+Liferay projects can contain multiple plugins.
+If you've followed the instructions from the earlier section on creating new Liferay projects, you should already have created the event-listing-portlet project.
+In this section we'll add two portlets to the event-listing-portlet project: the Location Listing portlet and the Event Listing portlet.
+This illustrates the general process for creating plugins inside of an existing Liferay project.
+Later in this guide, when we complete developing the Event Listing and Location Listing portlets, they'll allow users to add, edit, or remove events or locations, display lists of events or locations, search for particular events or locations, and view the details of individual events or locations.
+For now, we'll show you how to create both portlets in the event-listing-portlet project.
+But before we do, let's clean out the bare-bones default portlet from our event-listing-portlet project.

-The portlet project wizard conveniently creates a default portlet named after the project.
-However, for demonstration purposes, we want to begin creating portlets with a clean slate in our project.
-Let's tear out the default Event Listing portlet by removing its descriptors and it's JSP.
+The portlet project wizard conveniently creates a default portlet named *event-listing-portlet* after the project's name.
+The portlets we'll create in this section will be named *locationlisting* and *eventlisting*.
+To avoid any confusion between the project's default portlet named *event-listing-portlet* and the portlet we'll be creating named *eventlisting*, let's remove the default portlet by removing its descriptors and it's JSP.

 1. Open the portlet's `docroot/WEB-INF/liferay-display.xml` file
     and remove the `<portlet id="event-listing" />` tag.